Topology-based Filtering of Graph Signals via Persistent Homology

 \end{example}

-\begin{example} A function defined on a 3D mesh can be considered a signal over a graph with triangular faces. \Cref{fig:2D-pattern} illustrates the application of the LPF to such a signal.

-The top row shows the original signal and its corresponding persistence diagram.
-In the middle row, the LPF is applied to the $0$-dimensional persistence, effectively removing ``dents'' represented by darker regions.
-The bottom row demonstrates the subsequent application of the LPF to the 1-dimensional persistence, leading to the removal of ``bumps'' represented by brighter regions.
-In both cases, the persistence threshold $\e$ is set to $0.2$.
+\begin{example} A function defined on a triangular surface mesh can be considered a signal over a graph with triangular faces. \Cref{fig:mesh-lpf-sequence} shows the LPF applied to such a signal.
+The top row shows the original signal and its persistence diagram.
+The signal is a manifold harmonic, which is an eigenfunction of the mesh Laplacian.
+In the middle row, the LPF is applied to the $0$-dimensional persistence, effectively removing darker ``dents.''
+The bottom row shows the subsequent suppression of $1$-dimensional features, which removes brighter ``bumps.''
+This second step acts through the dual signal \(-\indf\), so high-valued local structures in the original signal appear as low-persistence basins in the dual.
+In both cases, the persistence threshold is set to $\e=0.2$. \end{example}